You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 Water Conditioners / Bacteria Supplements

 If your turtle tank gets cloudy, adding a water conditioner is one of the best things you can do to get your tank balanced.
-You can pick them up very inexpensively at your local pet store.
+You buy very cheap water conditioners here.

 These are tablets that dissolve in your tank and remove chlorine, so if you use tap water, these are a must.
 Some of them also remove ammonia.